plockc/plockc.github.io/base-cluster.md

   ```
   allowSchedulingOnControlPlanes: true
   ```
-* allow the openebs namespace to have some privileges by updating cluster.apiServer.admissionControl[0].configuration.exemptions.namespaces to also include `openebs`
+* allow the openebs namespace to have some privileges by updating cluster.apiServer.admissionControl[0].configuration.exemptions.namespaces to also include `openebs` and `purelb`

 ## Prepare Network